ansys/pyensight/doc/source/calc_functions.rst

         axis symmetrical.
 Therefore, this scalar function provides a way to quantify the streamline topology of the flow in the vicinity of P and the rotation sign of the vortex. ...
-Typically, near the vortex centre, G1 reaches values ranging from 0.9 to 1.0" [ref.2, 1424-5]
+Typically, near the vortex centre, G1 reaches values ranging from 0.9 to 1.0."
+        [ref.2, pp. 1424-1425]
     * - :math:`{\Gamma }_{2}`
-      - (gamma function number k=2) a (Galilean invariant) vortex boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the anti symmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor. (see Note below)" [ref.2, 1425]
+      - (gamma function number k=2) is a (Galilean invariant) vortex boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the antisymmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor. [ref.2, 1425].
+(See the note following the function arguments.)
     * - k
-      - Gamma function number, 1 or 2 used to determine VM.
+      - Gamma function number, 1 or 2, used to determine VM.
     * - P
       - Base node (or element centroid for per-element data) around which the proximity area (or zone of influence) is being